ctecte/inviteUsersToTelegramGroup/README.md

 # Use instructions

 THIS ONLY WORKS FOR SUPERGROUPS.
 Uses your own account to add people.
-Could result in flagged for spam, so do not remove the async.sleep() functions
+Could result in your account being flagged for spam, so do not remove the await async.sleep() calls

 A 1 minute video on making a group into a supergroup: https://www.youtube.com/watch?v=S1bQ3JF4ow0